-1-9 Overview of the Winbond WPCM450 Controller (For X8DAH+-F Only)
+1-9 Overview of the Winbond WPCM450 Controller (For X8DT3/i-F/X8DT3/i-LN4F Only)

 The Winbond WPCM450 Controller is a Baseboard Management Controller (BMC) that supports the 2D/VGA-compatible Graphics Core with the PCI interface, Virtual Media, and Keyboard/Video/Mouse Redirection (KVMR) modules.
 With blade-oriented Super I/O capability built-in, the WPCM450 Controller is ideal for legacy-reduced server platforms.